mbpeterson70/padm_project_peterson_appel/README.md

 Here we show our simulation running.

 We found that overall, our motion planner performs quite well.
 We had to hard-code a couple of things to help it though.
 1. The robot must be sideways, very close to the counter to be able to reach all the objects.
-To make this happen, we had to plan a motion to the side of the counter and then turn and drive strate parallel to counter to the goal pose.
+To make this happen, we had to use RRT to plan a motion to the side of the counter and then turn and drive straight, parallel to counter, to the goal pose.
-2. The robot struggled to find a few goal poses that were very close to the walls of the kitchen (in particular, to and from the burner).
-To help speed up the RRT, we provided an intermediate pose in between the start and goal pose to make finding a path easier.
+2. The robot struggled to find a few goal poses that were very close to the walls of the kitchen.
+To help speed up the RRT, we provided an intermediate pose in between the start and goal poses to make finding a path easier.

-### Image

-Start of simulation.
-More to come.

 # **TRAJECTORY OPTIMIZATION**

 ## Implementation: